SivadineshPonrajan/FCND-Estimation-CPP/Writeup.md

 * In UpdateFromGPS function, the z value is updated with gps sensor measurements. these values are sent to the Update() function.
 The flight evaluation was perfect thus the Extended Kalman Filter is implemented.

+---

+#### Task 6: Adding Your Controller

-* Then the controller coded in the previous project, is replaced here.
-Then I started testing it in all scenarios.
-Everything were passed but in Magnetometer update scenario failed due to the excess path overflow of the waypoint.
-Then reduced the velocity and passed in all the scenarios.
+* Then the controller coded in my previous project, is replaced here.
+* Then I started testing it in all scenarios.
+* Every scenarios were passed but in Magnetometer update scenario failed due to the excess path overflow of the waypoint.
+* Then reduced the velocity and passed in all the scenarios.